Skip to main content

 Colorado Child Support Payments

-The goal of child support services in Colorado is to assure that children receive the financial support that they are entitled to from both parents.
-To accomplish this goal, systems and procedures have been set up through the Colorado Division of Child Support Services to make and receive child support payments.
-Colorado's Child Support Services is authorized to:
+Child support services in Colorado aim to ensure that children get the financial support they deserve from both parents.
+Systems and procedures have been set up through the Colorado Division of Child Support Services (CSS) to make and receive child support payments.
+The Colorado Child Support Services program can:

 • Establish orders for both payments and medical support